influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withSupplementalGroups(supplementalGroups)
 ```

-A list of groups applied to the first process run in each container, in addition to the container's primary GID.
-If unspecified, no groups will be added to any container.
+"A list of groups applied to the first process run in each container, in addition to the container's primary GID.
+If unspecified, no groups will be added to any container."

 ### fn spec.template.securityContext.withSupplementalGroupsMixin